vadimdemedes/ink/readme.md

 - [gomoku-terminal](https://github.com/acrazing/gomoku-terminal) - Play online Gomoku in the terminal.
 - [cfpush](https://github.com/mamachanko/cfpush) - An interactive Cloud Foundry tutorial in your terminal.
 - [startd](https://github.com/mgrip/startd) - Turn your React component into a web app from the command-line.
-- [wiki-cli](https://github.com/hexrcs/wiki-cli) - Search Wikipedia and read summaries directly in your terminal!
+- [wiki-cli](https://github.com/hexrcs/wiki-cli) - Search Wikipedia and read summaries directly in your terminal.

 ## Contents